RP6502-OS

 int read(int fildes, void *buf, unsigned count)

-Read count bytes from a file to a buffer.
+Read count bytes from a file into a buffer.
 This is implemented in the compiler library as a series of calls to READ_XSTACK.

 Op code: